klauste/ShortestPathToVisibility/README.md

 # ShortestPathToVisibility
 This project implements an algorithm to solve the quickes-pair visibility problem presented in the article 'On Romeo and Juliet Problems: Minimizing Distance-to-Sight' (https://ui.adsabs.harvard.edu/abs/2019arXiv190601114A).
 It has a library implementing the algorithm, a Qt project to visualize the problem and its solution and a Qt test project to test the algorithm.
 I wrote this as my Master of Science thesis.

 I've compiled and run the programme on macOS Catalina and Ubuntu 18.04.
 If you want to run it on your machine I recommend using Ubuntu 18.04 as the installation of required third party libraries is much simpler.
-If you con't have Ubuntu 18.04, you can run it by installing the Ubuntu Image (http://releases.ubuntu.com/18.04/) on VirtualBox (https://www.virtualbox.org/)
+If you don't have Ubuntu 18.04, you can run it by installing the [Ubuntu Image](http://releases.ubuntu.com/18.04/) on [VirtualBox](https://www.virtualbox.org/)

 In Ubuntu, install the following:

-sudo apt-get install build-essential sudo apt-get install qtcreator sudo apt-get install qt5-default sudo apt-get install libcgal-dev
+`sudo apt-get install build-essential`
+`sudo apt-get install qtcreator`
+`sudo apt-get install qt5-default`
+`sudo apt-get install libcgal-dev`

 Then clone this repository and open it in the QtCreator.
 You should be able to compile it via clang.